 Where are the records and how do you access them?

-LC1 (the Crofters Commission (later Scottish Land Court) annual reports) and LC4 (Miscellaneous) may also be of interest.
-Same arrangement as for LC2 and LC3.
+LC1 (the Crofters Commission (later Scottish Land Court) annual reports) is worth a check too.
 Read more in the NRS catalogue.
 In 1912 the Scottish Land Court superseded the Crofters’ Commission and the main provisions of the Crofting Act extended to the whole of Scotland.

 Newspapers